mcanthony/tonic-image-builder/docs/api/DataProberImageBuilder.md

 ## render()

 Process the current set of loaded data and render it into the background canvas.
-Once done, an event get triggered to let the application know that the image is ready to be rendered/display somewhere.
+Once done, an event is triggered to let the application know that the image is ready to be rendered/display somewhere.

-Under the cover one of the following methods [renderXY, renderZY, renderXZ] will be called.
+Under the hood, one of the following methods [renderXY, renderZY, renderXZ] will be called.

 ## onImageReady(callback) : subscription

-This allow the registration of a __callback(data, envelope)__ function when the actual generated image is ready.
+This allows the registration of a __callback(data, envelope)__ function when the actual generated image is ready.

 ## TopicImageReady() : 'image-ready'